jsm85/jsm85.github.io/_posts/2012-12-7-soa-ui-composition.markdown

 ---
 layout:       	post
 title:        	SOA UI Composition
 date:         	07/12/2012 17:19:11
-categories:   Blog SOA SOA Patterns UI Composition
+categories:   	Blog
+tags:			SOA
 ---

 I attended Udi Dahan's [Advanced Distributed Systems Design with SOA](http://skillsmatter.com/course/nosql/advanced-distributed-systems-design-with-soa) course about a year ago and it changed me and my view on software development for good.
 It made me reflect on how I developed software, where I was going wrong and opened my mind to a whole new world that I thought I knew a lot about but actually didn't.
 It was a real eye opener and it certainly made me a better software engineer.
 I couldn't recommend this course enough!!
 Since then I haven't looked back; my team and I have adopted a lot of the things I learnt with Udi and have evolved our systems to a whole new level.